Tuition for safe, enjoyable motoring: for life

 Part 3 is the final qualifying test stage, which I am in the process of preparing for.
 Part 3 involves a lesson of about 50-60 minutes where a learner is taught by the potential (trainee) instructor while being examined throughout by an examiner, who will sit in the back seat and quietly observe the conduct of the lesson from start to finish in order to establish whether the potential instructor has attained the required level, taking into account the pupil’s experience, learning goals and other factors.

-It is a requirement to pass Part 3 in order to qualify and be added to the ADI register of approved driving instructors, which is necessary in order to be able to charge for tuition.
+It is a requirement to pass Part 3 in order to qualify and be added to the ADI register of approved driving instructors, which is a requirement in order to be able to charge for tuition.
 Hence the “free” lessons pathway for potential or trainee instructors awaiting the Part 3 test.

 The other route to Part 3 is to bond with a franchise operation (typically a large multi-branch established big-brand driving school organisation) providing tuition under a temporary training licence pending the Part 3 exam.
 Trainee instructors may benefit from being paid for this work, but there are downsides of being effectively under the control of the driving school in a possibly lopsided arrangement in which the trainee instructor will be obliged and likely required to do what best suits the franchise operation, on their terms, and it seems that some feel let down or that they are taken advantage of (or neglected) by the big corporate schools.

 Providing the free tuition model for learner drivers means that I can build up the required wide range of experience teaching as a trainee or potential instructor to prepare for the part 3 exam, while the pupils learn to drive and benefit from the lessons and driving experience at zero cost.
-So it is a win-win for both the learner and the trainee instructor.
+So it is a potential win-win for both the learner and the trainee instructor.

 What’s on offer?